JungPham/vividus_framework_demo/README.md

     ```shell
     $ http-server -p 3456
     ```
-5. Launch a browser via customed shortcut, type `localhost:3456` into the URL.
+5. Launch a browser via customed shortcut (follow step 1,2,3,4 of the second way), type `localhost:3456` into the URL.
 If you followed the instructions properly, you should see your report like this

 <img width="960" alt="Capture" src="https://user-images.githubusercontent.com/60509760/167380549-2cba5b71-cf3e-49eb-a792-3fdbf9b19d1a.PNG">